fia85885/Job-Alert-AI-Agent/README.md

 ---

 Happy automating 🚀
-_Your personal job assistant, straight to WhatsApp._
+_Your personal job assistant, straight to WhatsApp._ 

- 
- 